Italy–Japan relations: Relations from 1945 to the present day

 In 2002, the then President of the Italian Republic Carlo Azeglio Ciampi described relations between the two countries as being based on "an ancient and firm friendship, nourished by a continuous tradition of exchange and cooperation".
 In 2009, the Japanese government donated more than €6 million to Italy for the project of assistance and reconstruction of the city of L'Aquila, hit by an earthquake in April of that year.
 Similarly, Italy was at the forefront of providing humanitarian aid to Japan following the Tōhoku earthquake and tidal wave in 2011, as well as engaging in solidarity initiatives in the following years, mainly from the private sector.
 In 2014, Italian Prime Minister Matteo Renzi described relations with Japan as "absolutely important and crucial".

-Today, Italy is one of the most loved countries by Japanese women and young people and one of the most popular European tourist destinations, while the Italian language is one of the most studied languages.
-In Italy, events dedicated to Japanese culture are very successful, especially those focused on mass culture (anime, manga, cinematography) and those dedicated to Japanese gastronomy, art and tradition.
+High level visits

+On 10 January 2023, Japanese Prime Minister Fumio Kishida visited Italian Prime Minister Giorgia Meloni in Rome.

+On 8 November 2023, Yōko Kamikawa, Minister for Foreign Affairs of Japan, held informal talks with Antonio Tajani, Italian Minister of Foreign Affairs and International Cooperation, on the margins of the G7 Foreign Ministers’ Meeting in Tokyo.

+Diaspora

+The number of Japanese nationals residing in Italy is 14,937 as of 2019.
+The number of Italian nationals residing in Japan is 4,695 as of 2020.